Skip to cookie consent Skip to main content

 Menopause can also have an impact on women with MS. Research has found that some women report a worsening of MS symptoms after menopause.
 But others note that menopause reduced their rate of relapse.

 Women living with MS who are hoping to become pregnant worry about the impacts of the condition on their future.
-While it’s important to speak with your provider about living with MS while pregnant, Dr. Galetta explains that overall, there is hope.
-“Our patients can get pregnant and raise families,” she says.
+While it’s important to speak with your provider about living with MS while pregnant, there is hope.
+Patients can get pregnant and raise families.

 Early signs of MS in men